PiTiLeZarD/TrelloCMS/README.md

 TRELLO_BOARD_ID=
 ```

-Get your key/token from https://trello.com/app-key
+The setup process will help you fill this up.

 ## Setup your board

-The app comes with a rudimentary helper to setup your board for a basic website
+The app comes with a rudimentary helper to setup your environment variables and board for a basic website

 ```
 docker run --rm --env-file .env pitilezard/trello-cms setup
 ```

-Will tell you all you need to know
+This will walk you through what you should be doing and will create the lists and cards for a basic setup

 ## Run it